 The law in Georgia is similar to most other states.
 They are pretty strict.
-You aren’t allowed to text and drive.
+The law does not allow you to text and drive.
 You can’t use hand-held devices when you’re behind the wheel.
-The only problem is, people, don’t always pay attention to the law.
+The only problem is people don’t always pay attention to the law.
 Everyone figures they can get away with it just one more time.
 Sadly, that one more time can be what kills another driver on the road.

 The penalties for distracted driving simply aren’t harsh enough.
-They don’t really serve as a deterrent to driving while distracted.
-People know they can just pay a fine and go about their business.
-The fines for multiple offenses aren’t all that much higher than first offenses.
+They don’t serve as a deterrent to driving while distracted.
+People know they can pay a fine and go about their business.
+The penalties for multiple offenses aren’t much higher than first offenses.
 This is why people have no fear of getting pulled over for texting or driving.
 And nobody’s afraid of getting stopped for eating while driving.
-What they don’t realize is that a ticket is the least of your concerns.
+They don’t realize that a ticket is the least of your concerns.

-The 5 main causes of distracted driving may surprise you.
+The five leading causes of distracted driving may surprise you.
 But if you’re the victim of a distracted driving accident, you know how costly it can be.
-If this happens to you, contact an auto accident attorney in Athens, Georgia.
+If this happens, contact an auto accident attorney in Athens, Georgia.

 Texting and Driving

 It’s no surprise that texting and driving is one of the major types of distracted driving.
-Despite the strict laws against it, people still text and drive all the time.
-It’s not as if any text is so important that it’s worth risking your life over.
+Despite the strict laws against it, people still text and drive constantly.
+It’s not as if any text is so important that it’s worth risking your life.

 Daydreaming

 Another leading cause of driving while distracted is simple daydreaming.
 We get lost in our thoughts.
-Maybe we’re worried about something at work.
+Work causes us to worry about something.
 Or perhaps our spouse is cheating on us and we can’t get our minds off it.
-We just aren’t able to get these things off our mind when we’re supposed to be paying attention to the car in front of us.
+Sadly, these things occupy our minds when we’re supposed to be paying attention to the car in front of us.
 These things can cause a serious car accident.

 People Watching